 New Yorkers and tourists alike often find themselves in one of NYC’s Chinatowns in search of dim sum.
-After all, there’s something for everyone in this collection of delicate dumplings, braised chicken feet, sweet fresh tofu, rice noodle rolls, fluffy steamed bao, tiny custard pies, and other small dishes — many requiring extraordinary skill to make.
+After all, there’s something for everyone in this collection of delicate dumplings, braised chicken feet, fresh tofu, bulging rice noodle rolls, fluffy steamed bao, tiny custard pies, and other small dishes — many requiring extraordinary skill to make.
 Competition between dim sum parlors has resulted in innovation, so a visit to the most popular spots means there’s often something new on the menu (or rolling by on a roving cart).

 Read More